isaacnmm/pestpolicy-hugo2XX/content/posts/do-i-need-to-sand-fiberglass-boat-before-painting/index.md

 layout: post
 ---

-If you're a boat owner looking to refresh the appearance of your fiberglass boat with a [new coat of paint](https://pestpolicy.com/how-to-paint-a-fiberglass-boat/), you might wonder if sanding is necessary before applying the paint.
+If you're a boat owner looking to refresh the appearance of your fiberglass boat with a [new coat of paint](https://pestpolicy.com/how-to-paint-a-fiberglass-boat/),you might wonder if sanding is necessary before applying the paint.
 Sanding fiberglass boats before painting is a common practice, but is it really essential? **The answer is yes, sanding is necessary before painting a fiberglass boat.

 ** Sanding serves several crucial purposes that ensure a successful and long-lasting paint job.